Applying for the Student Enablement Fund

 Step 3: Submit your application

-Complete the Student Enablement Fund application form and upload your supporting evidence for review by the Finance team.
+Complete the Student Enablement Fund application form and upload your supporting evidence for review by the Student Support Panel.

 Questions and answers